koenbeuk/EntityFrameworkCore.Triggered/README.md

 }
 ```

+### Related articles
+[Triggers for Entity Framework Core](https://onthedrift.com/posts/efcore-triggered-part1/) - Introduces the idea of using EFCore triggers in your codebase

 ### Trigger discovery
 In the given example, we register triggers directly with our DbContext.
 This is the recommended approach starting from version 2.3 and 1.4 respectively.
 If you're on an older version then its recommend to register triggers with your applications DI container instead: